 As a concrete result, tested individual clones (cl.2-1, cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6) of HDAC2(-/-) mutants gain the same, un-programmed and new cell function to reduce increased gene expressions of IgM H- and L-chains (resulting in their decreased protein levels) in almost the same changing pattern through increased or decreased gene expressions of Pax5, Aiolos plus EBF1 or OBF1 in three distinct ways (i.e., OBF1-dependent type, Pax5- and Aiolos-dependent type, and Pax5-, Aiolos- and EBF1-dependent type) through numerous generations during simple continuous cultivation under the same conditions (Fig. 10) [121, 138, 188, 190, 194].
-Such distinct ways are not under the control of HDAC2 but originally based on irreversible creation of their distinct chromatin structure plasticity with epigenetic modifications during continuous cultivation [138, 190-198].
+Such distinct ways are not under the control of HDAC2 but originally based on irreversible creation of their distinct chromatin structure plasticity with epigenetic modifications during continuous cultivation [138, 190-199].
 Remarkably, these tested six individual clones of HDAC2(-/-) mutants classified into the above-mentioned three different cell types should exhibit more distinct functions, respectively.
 Because they show three dissimilar ways for gene expressions of transcription factors and chromatin-modifying enzymes (such as Pax5, Aiolos, EBF1, OBF1, Blimp1, PCAF, HDAC9, etc.), all of which are easily considered to participate in gene expressions of numerous different genes, besides those of IgM H- and L-chains at the later cultivation stage (Figs. 1 and 10).
 For instance, in DT40 cells, Pax5 regulates dramatically or moderately gene expressions of PCAF, HDAC7, HDAC9, Aiolos, OBF1, Ikaros, E2A, EBF1 and PU.1, and further Pax5 isoforms A and B regulate differentially other B cell development-related factors [134, 138, 189].
 In addition, Aiolos regulates pre-mature B cell apoptosis mediated by BCR signaling [141].
 E2A regulates gene expressions of survivin, IAP2 and caspase-8 [140].
 Helios regulates the gene expression of protein kinase Cs [139].
-EBF1 regulates dramatically gene expressions of Blimp-1 and protein kinase Cθ [129, 142].
-Besides, in one or more of these six mutant clones, as a whole, respective gene expression patterns of PCAF, HDAC7, HDAC9, Ikaros and OBF1 are spontaneously and complicatedly reversed in the midst of simple continuous cultivation, although those of Pax5, Aiolos, EBF1, E2A, PU.1 and Blimp1 do not change while passing from the early to later cultivation stages.
+EBF1 regulates dramatically gene expressions of Blimp-1 and protein kinase C θ [129, 142].
+Besides, in one or more of these six mutant clones, respective gene expression patterns of PCAF, HDAC7, HDAC9, Ikaros and OBF1 are spontaneously and complicatedly reversed in the middle of simple continuous cultivation, although those of Pax5, Aiolos, EBF1, E2A, PU.1 and Blimp-1 do not change while passing from the early to later cultivation stages.
 Furthermore, if other individual mutant clones obtained [190, 194] are analyzed, there is a possibility that additional distinct cell types might exist.
-Consequently, individual clones of HDAC2(-/-) mutants acquire flexible, elastic and pluri-potential ability not only to adapt to an abnormal, unexpected and/or unfavorable environment change in distinct ways but also to branch off into diverse derivative cell types, which may exhibit varied characteristics (functions), even though they are originally the same cell type and also the established (or tumor) cell line [192, 193, 196].
+These results indicate that there are many distinct ways (molecular mechanisms) for HDAC2(-/-) mutants to newly gain a same un-programmed cell function as if there exist many distinct mountain trails to climb the top of Mt.
+Fuji.
+Consequently, individual clones of HDAC2(-/-) mutants acquire flexible, elastic and pluri-potential ability not only to adapt to an abnormal, unexpected and/or unfavorable environment change in distinct ways but also to branch off into diverse derivative cell types, which may exhibit varied characteristics (functions), even though they are originally the same cell type and the established (or tumor) cell line [192, 193, 196, 197, 199].